adityakamath/so100-playground/README.md

 ## SO-Arm Playground

-A browser-based application for simulating and controlling SO-100 and SO-101 (default) robotic arms.
+A browser-based application for simulating and controlling SO-100 and SO-101 robotic arms.
 This platform allows users to visualize, interact with, and control both virtual and real robot arms in real time.

 [so-arm-playground.vercel.app](https://so-arm-playground.vercel.app/)